stillonearth/bevy_rl/README.md

 ### Limitations

-`bevy_rl` is in early stage of development and has following limitations:
+`bevy_rl` is early stage of development and has following limitations:

 1. Raw pixels are from GPU buffer and do not contain pixels from 2D camera
-2. You must be careful with sending signals to step and reset requests
+2. You must be careful with sending signals to step and reset requests or application can deadlock
-3. Set `is_terminated` and `reward` in your `turnbased_control_system`.